Are you a chocolate lover? Shut up, I know you are!

 The most important thing is to check the recipes used as manufacturers will sometimes add milk or dairy fillers, such as milk fat.

-It is perfectly acceptable for chocolates that are vegan to contain other various ingredients, including:
+It is perfectly acceptable for vegan chocolate brands to include other various ingredients, such as:

 There are many different versions of veganism, and what may be acceptable for you may not be suitable for someone else, and vice versa.